iyousefibrahim/coffee-menu/README.md

 ## Features
 - Display a list of coffee items with images, titles, and descriptions.
 - Responsive layout for desktop and mobile screens.
+- Lazy loading of menu items to optimize performance.